-15. Marie Forleo
+16. Marie Forleo

-16. Benjamin Hardy
+17. Benjamin Hardy

-17. Darius Foroux
+18. Darius Foroux

 How would that change your mindset?
 Would you still achieve your goals?
-That’s the theory from Darius Foroux, an innovative writer who tackles procrastination and creativity with equal adeptness.
+That’s the theory from this blogger, Darius Foroux.

+He’s also an innovative writer who tackles procrastination and creativity with equal adeptness.

 Recommended Post: How To Beat Procrastination (Backed By Science)

 Tynan is kind of a legend.
 He’s one of the pickup artists featured in Neil Strauss’ now semi-classic book, The Game.
-Tynan gave up that life, but now embarks on epic quests and travel adventures while building out SETT, a blogging platform.
+Tynan gave up that life and now embarks on epic quests and travel adventures while building out SETT, a blogging platform.

 Recommended Post: The Hustler’s MBA

 MakeUseOf is definitely a news and tech site, but they also throw in a great section about tools and productivity techniques.

 Recommended Post: How To Be More Productive Without a To-Do List

-20. Todd Henry
+21. Todd Henry

 What I like about Todd Henry more than a lot of the solopreneurs out there is that he offers key advice for collaborating.

 Recommended Post: Gain Focus With These 3 Questions

-21. Brain Pickings
+22. Brain Pickings

 Maria Popova and her blog Brain Pickings is definitely a darling of the academic set.
 She does deep dives on historical figures and then moves back to analyze what worked and what didn’t in the past.

 Recommended Post: Fixed vs. Growth: The Two Mindsets That Shape Our Lives

-22. Asian Efficiency
+23. Asian Efficiency

 A group of friends (who happen to be Asian!) got together and decided to research the best productivity systems that would help them get an extra edge.

-Their productivity advice ranges from tech hacks to time management tweaks–not just the fluffy stuff that you’ve read a bunch of times.
+Their productivity advice ranges from tech hacks to time management tweaks and not just the fluffy stuff that you’ve read a bunch of times.